QingchenFan/QingchenFan/README.md

 ### Hi  👋

-### 😉🎓Qingchen graduated from Northwest University and explored machine learning for brain age prediction during his master years.✨ ✨
+ <font size=3>😉🎓Qingchen graduated from Northwest University and explored machine learning for brain age prediction during his master years.✨ ✨  </font>

-### 🤔After which, he began his engineering career in the industry in 2021 but was still interested in the combination of machine learning and psychiatric research.
+ 🤔After which, he began his engineering career in the industry in 2021 but was still interested in the combination of machine learning and psychiatric research.

-### 😄Thus he joined Dr. Cui's lab as a research assistant to continue exploring the correlation between psychiatry and the ageing brain.✨
+ 😄Thus he joined Dr. Cui's lab as a research assistant to continue exploring the correlation between psychiatry and the ageing brain.✨

-### 🔭🔭2022-Present: Research Assistant, Chinese Institute for Brain Research, Beijing
+ 🔭🔭2022-Present: Research Assistant, Chinese Institute for Brain Research, Beijing

-### 🌱🌱2021-2022：Engineer, DiDi Global Inc, Beijing
+ 🌱🌱2021-2022：Engineer, DiDi Global Inc, Beijing

-### 😄😄2018-2021: M.S, School of Information Science & Technology, Northwest University
+ 😄😄2018-2021: M.S, School of Information Science & Technology, Northwest University

 ### 📫fqc_nwu@163.com
 <!--